VolumeZero/ptero-bot/README.md

 🏠 Introduction

-Ptero-Bot is a powerful, lightweight Node.js Discord bot built for Pterodactyl panel users.
+Ptero-Bot is a powerful, and simple Node.js Discord bot built for Pterodactyl panel users.

 Using the Nodeactyl API, Ptero-Bot allows server owners and users to manage their Pterodactyl servers directly from Discord.